Reinforcement learning optimization of the charging of a Dicke quantum battery: Details on ergotropy calculation

 \section{Details on ergotropy calculation}

-In this Section we give details on the calculation of the ergotropy of a single TLS, we calculate the ergotropy of a single two level system.
-First we derive Eq.
-(2) of the main text from the customary definition of the ergotropy The maximum amount of energy, measured with respect to a local Hamiltonian $\mathcal H$, that can be extracted from a quantum state $\rho$ by using arbitrary unitary transformations is given by the ergotropy $\mathcal{E}(\rho,{\hat{\mathcal H}})$.
+In this section we detail the calculation of the ergotropy of a single TLS, deriving Eq.
+(2) of the main text.
+The maximum amount of energy, measured with respect to a local Hamiltonian $\mathcal H$, that can be extracted from a quantum state $\rho$ by using arbitrary unitary transformations is given by the ergotropy $\mathcal{E}(\rho,{\hat{\mathcal H}})$.
 A closed expression for this quantity is given by the difference

-between the mean energy $E(\rho) = {\rm tr}[\hat{\mathcal{H}} \rho]$ of the state $\rho$ and of the mean energy $E(\tilde{\rho}) = {\rm tr}[\hat{\mathcal{H}} \tilde{\rho}]$ of the passive state $\tilde{\rho}$ associated with $\rho$ .
+between the mean energy $E(\rho) = {\rm tr}[\hat{\mathcal{H}} \rho]$ of the state $\rho$ and of the mean energy $E(\tilde{\rho}) = {\rm tr}[\hat{\mathcal{H}} \tilde{\rho}]$ of the passive state $\tilde{\rho}$ associated with $\rho$.
 The latter is defined as the density matrix which is diagonal on the eigenbasis of $\hat{\mathcal{H}} $ and whose eigenvalues correspond to a proper reordering of those of $\rho$, i.e. $\tilde{\rho}=\sum_n r_n \ket{\epsilon_n}\bra{\epsilon_n}$ with $\rho=\sum_n r_n\ket{r_n}\bra{r_n} $, $\hat{\mathcal{H}} =\sum_n \epsilon_n\ket{\epsilon_n}\bra{\epsilon_n}$, with $r_0\geq r_1 \geq \cdots$ and $\epsilon_0\leq \epsilon_1 \leq \cdots$, yielding

-In the problem at hand, we focus on the ergotropy of a single battery unit, consisting in a TLS.
+In the problem at hand, we focus on the ergotropy of a single battery unit, consisting of a TLS.
 In this case, the density matrix at time $\tau$ is given by the $2\times 2$ matrix $\rho_{{\rm B},1}(\tau)$, while the energy is measured with respect to the Hamiltonian $\hat{h}_1^{\rm B}=\omega_0\big(\hat{\sigma}^{(z)}_1+1/2\big)$.
 Here, we can chose the first TLS, $j=1$, without any loss of generality, due to the invariance under TLS permutations of the Dicke Hamiltonian.
 Thus, the energy that can be extracted from a single battery unit reads

 This expression can be further simplified by expressing the $\rho_{{\rm B},1}(\tau)$ in a diagonal basis,

 where the eigenvalue are ordered such that $r_0 (\tau)\geq r_1(\tau)$.
 In this case, the ergotropy $\mathcal{E}_{1}^{(N)}(\tau)$ simplifies to